Will Creighton cover the spread vs. Florida A&M? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- The Bluejays covered the spread 15 times in 37 games last year.
+- Creighton covered 15 times in 31 chances against the spread last season.

-- Florida A&M won 12 games against the spread last season, while failing to cover 10 times.

 Creighton vs. Florida A&M Over/Under Stats